davelovemartin/publishing/content/posts/a-guide-to-the-good-life.md

 ---
-title: A Guide to the Good Life
+title: A guide to the good life
 date: 2020-12-31
 published: true
 tags: ['Thoughts']